Klagenfurt am Wörthersee: Demographics

 In 2019, there were around 20,000 people who were born outside the country living in Klagenfurt, corresponding to around 20% of the city's population.
+The majority of immigrants come from the Balkans and Germany.

 Sights

 The Old City, with its central Alter Platz (Old Square) and the Renaissance buildings with their charming arcaded courtyards are a major attraction.